lread/repro-graal-build-time-windows/README.md

 sanity-java   Simple sanity test, run our program from compiled classes in jar baseline      Build and run native image using global --initialize-at-build-time gbt           Build and run native image using graal-build-time without global --initialize-at-build-time.
-This one fails on Windows. specific-iabt Try to replicate graal-build-time work by expressing as specific --initialize-at-build-time
+This one fails on Windows. specific-iabt Try to replicate graal-build-time work by expressing as specific --initialize-at-build-time.
+Also fails on Windows.
 ```

 The task that fails on Windows are `gbt` and `specific-iabt`.